 You’ll need a walking foot to get the best result.
 Check out this video because she knows heaps more than me!

 Start at one side of your quilt and stitch across the strip.
-You don’t have to go perfectly straight - in fact I deliberately did slightly wavy lines on mine.
-When you get the other side, leave the needle down in the fabric and turn your quilt so you can go along the edge about a quarter inch in.
+You don’t have to go perfectly straight – in fact, I deliberately did slightly wavy lines on mine.
+When you get the other side, leave the needle down in the fabric and turn your quilt so you can go along the edge about a quarter-inch in.
 Sew along the edge to where you want to start your next line then turn again and go back across the quilt as before.

 Keep going until you’ve covered the whole quilt.
-Your lines can be close together or further apart, but you don’t want gaps much more than about 4″ or 12cm or the batting might shift when its washed.
+Your lines can be close together or further apart, but you don’t want gaps much more than about 4″ or 12cm or the batting might shift when it’s washed.

 Once you’ve finished quilting, you can trim off the extra fabric around the edges.
 I tend to leave quarter of an inch of batting all around, but my friend Di trims hers to the edge of the quilt top, so either will work.